 Conducto provides an API so you can arrange these nodes in code to make a pipeline definition.

-Once you have a definition, you can use it to launch pipelines that you can view and control at conducto.com/app.
+You can run any pipeline definition and then control it using conducto.com/app.
 From there you can run the pipeline, examine results, make changes, and rerun all or part of the pipeline.
 The history of each node execution is saved with the pipeline, so you can see the impact of any changes you made.

-When you launch a pipeline, you get to pick a mode.
+When you launch a pipeline, you get to launch it in local or cloud mode.
 In local mode, your commands run in containers on your local machine.
 In cloud mode, Conducto secures resources for your pipeline and the computation happens in the cloud.

 Local mode is pretty powerful on its own, but cloud mode lets you scale your pipeline beyond what local resources would allow.
 It also lets you ensure that resources are always available to run pipelines when they're needed.

-Local mode is free, but to use cloud mode you'll first need to enable billing for your Conducto org.
+Local mode is free, as is limited cloud mode.
+To use the fully scalable cloud mode you first need to enable billing for your Conducto org.

-Exec node runs a command, it creates a container for that command.
+Exec node runs a command, it creates a container for that command based on a Docker image.

 If you arrange your pipeline well, the Conducto web app will quickly draw your attention to problem areas.
 But it can only zoom in so closely--at some point you're going to need tools that are specifically suited for that node.
 In the web app, click the debug button to copy a command for your terminal.